← All Neighbourhood Guides

 The Transit Commute Is Longer Than It Looks

-Islington and Kipling Stations appear close on a map, but the door-to-door commute involves a bus connection, waiting time, and the full subway ride east.
+Kipling and Islington Stations appear close on a map, but the door-to-door commute involves a bus connection, waiting time, and the full subway ride east.
 In practice, most residents who work downtown report a 45 to 55 minute journey each way.
 Buyers who have been commuting from central Toronto neighbourhoods consistently find this adjustment more significant than they anticipated.

 Highway 427 Noise Varies Significantly